NLeSC/Massive-PotreeConverter/README.md

 IMPORTANT: For time being use this [PotreeConverter fork] (https://github.com/oscarmartinezrubiorg/PotreeConverter)

+There is a Dockerfile available.
+See end of page.

 ### Optional

 Optionally the extents of the different involved data (raw data and potree octree) can be dumped into a PostGIS database.
 Extra requirements are: